alirezanet/Husky.Net/README.md

 dotnet new tool-manifest
 dotnet tool install Husky
 ```
-*Note: With the local installation you should prefix the command with `dotnet`*
+*Note: With the local installation, you have to prefix the commands with `dotnet`*
 e.g. `dotnet husky`

 ### Setup husky for your project